Anyone who works with watersheds.

 Summary and Objectives:

-This intermediate-level GIS course provides training on the acquisition, processing, and analysis of appropriate spatial datasets to make better watershed management decisions.
-The course is provided in an online format entailing 4.5 days (36 hrs) of independent and coordinated work, with exercise submissions and virtual forum participation required daily.
+This intermediate-level GIS course provides training on the acquisition, processing, and analysis of appropriate spatial datasets to make sound watershed management decisions.
+The course is delivered in an online format spanning two weeks and combines independent, self-paced work with daily instructor interaction in a virtual classroom.
 Topics covered include estimating stream flow and water quality, modeling habitat, integrating future climate predictions, and performing scenario analysis for better adaptive management of watersheds.
-Participants work through a series of learning modules each day, including video lectures and specialized software demonstrations, readings featuring real-world case studies, and hands-on exercises designed to build skills using ArcGIS Pro.
-A daily virtual forum provides for Q & A, as well as interaction with instructors and other participants.
+Participants work through a series of online learning modules, including video lectures, specialized software demonstrations, case studies, and hands-on exercises designed to build skills using ArcGIS Pro.
+A daily virtual classroom forum is provided to engage in Q & A and interact with instructors and other students.
+Participants should be prepared to dedicate 4 - 6 hours to pre-class assignments and 16 - 18 hours per week to class work and virtual forum attendance.

 Upon completion of this course, participants will be able to: